Former Overstock CEO and Trump ally to meet with January 6 committee

 White House officials criticized the suggestions in the meeting, according to CNN.

-In his interview with the January 6 committee last week, former White House counsel Pat Cipollone was asked about the meeting, which took place on 18 December.
+In his interview with the January 6 committee last week, former White House counsel Pat Cipollone was asked about the gathering, which took place on 18 December.

 Parts of that interview are expected to be revealed during the panel’s next hearing at 1pm on Tuesday.

-The hearing will be aimed at connecting Mr Trump’s efforts at overturning the election and how “all the elements came together” and eventually grew violent on January 6, committee staffers said on Monday, according to CNN.
+The hearing will be aimed at connecting Mr Trump’s efforts to overturn the election and how “all the elements came together” and eventually grew violent on January 6, committee staffers said on Monday, according to CNN.

+The outlet reported that Mr Cipollone was asked about his part in that meeting, in which Mr Trump included conspiratorial election deniers.
+The former White House counsel reportedly described the meeting as insane.

+The meeting has been reported as starting as an unplanned gathering, which then fell apart as screaming matches began when General Flynn and Ms Powell started pitching their outlandish ideas about how to change the results of the election.

 Register for free to continue reading